-Ole Dysjaland has done research with a Mibrasa – a Spanish charcoal oven – in his own garage for years already: “I love the delicious, smoky flavor it gives,” he says as I bite into the cheeseburger he just served me.
-On January 14th, Dysjaland opened Hekkan Burger in Sandnes – that’s my old home town!
+Burger geek Ole Dysjaland has done research with a Mibrasa – a Spanish charcoal oven – in his own garage for years already: “I love the delicious, smoky flavor it gives,” he says as I bite into the cheeseburger he just served me.
+On January 14th, Dysjaland opened Hekkan Burger in Sandnes – my parent’s home town.
 “A burger should be easy to bite.
 Ideally, you can hold it comfortably in your hand, and you shouldn’t need a knife and a fork,” Ole rightly claims.
-Hekkan Burger has gone back to the basics in their search of burger perfection.
+Hekkan Burger has gone back to basics in their search of burger perfection.

 “We’re just trying to bring the burger back to what it’s all about: meat and bread.” – Ole Dysjaland